microsoft/Data-Science-For-Beginners/4-Data-Science-Lifecycle/14-Introduction/assignment.md

 They want to know: **Do yellow taxi passengers in New York City tip drivers more in the winter or summer?**

-Your team is in the [Capturing](Readme.md#Capturing) stage of the Data Science Lifecycle and you are in charge of handling the the dataset.
+Your team is in the [Capturing](Readme.md#Capturing) stage of the Data Science Lifecycle and you are in charge of handling the dataset.
 You have been provided a notebook and [data](../../data/taxi.csv) to explore.

 In this directory is a [notebook](notebook.ipynb) that uses Python to load yellow taxi trip data from the [NYC Taxi & Limousine Commission](https://docs.microsoft.com/en-us/azure/open-datasets/dataset-taxi-yellow?tabs=azureml-opendatasets).
 You can also open the taxi data file in text editor or spreadsheet software like Excel.